Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

-Consider a stable configuration~$c\in\stable$ and the generalized configuration $a_1c$.
-Then all possible paths starting from $a_1c$ form a probabilistic tree, fixing an evolution operator $\evol\in\evolution$.
-In the \emph{evolution tree}, branchings occur whenever there is a stochastic alternative between \instr p and \instr q instructions.
-The leaves of this tree are the stable configurations~$c'$ that can result from avalanches starting with~$a_1c$.
-The probability of all paths from $a_1c$ to $c'$ is written as $\avalanche(c,\,c')$.
-This defines $\avalanche$ as the \emph{avalanche matrix} for the driven-dissipative setup we defined in the previous section.
+As previously mentioned, the model is set in a driven-dissipative setup where waiting particles are added one at a time, and after stabilization of the previous injection, on the first site.
+We are therefore interested in stablizing all configurations of the form $a_1c$ with $c\in\stable$.
+The leaves of an evolution tree generated by $\evol\in\evolution$ with root $a_1c$, are the stable configurations~$c'$ that result from avalanches starting with~$a_1c$.
+The total probability of all paths from $a_1c$ to $c'$ is written as $\avalanche(c,\,c')$ and does not depend on the choice of $\evol$ as the model is Abelian \cite{dhar_steady_2004}.
+This defines the linear operator~$\avalanche$ as the \emph{avalanche matrix} for the Oslo model.
+For any $\evol\in\evolution$, we therefore have the equality